I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

 Education must be our 8th, 9th, 10th wonder of the World

 Our schools need to be the monuments of our time.
 No matter how elaborate we build any other structure, no matter how much effort we put into hospitals, corporate headquarters, whatever, schools should outpace them.
 They should be designed to challenge students, to inspire students to make students want to learn.
 Teachers should be the highest paid, most valued, most rewarded in their profession.
-The best doctors, engineers, software developers, the best of their fields after they have reached the heights of their career, be rewarded to teach the next generation.
+The best doctors, engineers, software developers, the best of their fields after they have reached the heights of their career, be rewarded for teaching the next generation.

 It should be an honor to teach.
 They should be making more than professional athletes.